-Global inflation: Not yet a worry for most policymakers Global Economic Outlook, Q2 2017
+Global inflation: Not yet a worry for most policymakers has been added to your bookmarks.

 Inflation around the world is edging up, but is it time for central banks to lose sleep over it?
 Not yet, according to our analysis.
 While Japan and the Eurozone are not out of the deflationary woods yet, key Asian economies have to worry more about household debt than inflation.